Ordered today, shipped the same business day | WORDLWIDE SHIPPING

-Matcha is a Japanese green tea powder.
-It is a shade grown tea, what means that four till five weeks before the harvest, the Camellia Sinensis tea plants are covered with screens.
+Matcha tea is a Japanese green tea powder.
+It is a shade grown tea, what means that 4-6 weeks before the harvest, the Camellia Sinensis tea plants are covered with screens.
 The tea plants are largely shielded from the sun.
-This process increases the amount of chlorophyll in the leaf, which gives the tea its great green color.
+This process increases the amount of chlorophyll in the leaf and amino acids, which gives the tea its great green color and a umami taste.

-Our Organic Matcha is directly imported from the tea plantations in Kagoshima, the south of Japan.
+Organic Matcha from Hug the Tea is directly imported from the tea plantations in Kagoshima and Miyazaki, the south of Japan.

 With Matcha you’re drinking the whole tea leaves.